WhatYouHaventSeen/Community-Rules/README.md

 When you have a half-dozen people cursing at you and commanding you to run your channel the way they demand - right after trying something that I was already planning on never doing again - it can be very hard to remember that essentially everyone here is extremely supportive of what I am doing.
-I mean, that's why you're all here!
+Hell, that's why you're all here, right?
 And there are a TON of you.
 It's crazy to think about, but this channel has fifteen million unique viewers.
 And it had a half-dozen loud assholes.
 Well, some people shouldn't be allowed to be loud -- and now they aren't.
 But I want you all to know *that I know* that it really is just a handful of loud people.

 *To the regulars on this channel, and to newcomers*: I appreciate your support and I appreciate you for your contributions.
 You help to make this channel what it is.
 The actions of a handful of trolls necessitated these changes, but they are